 You can use the following statement to delete previously created index.

 sqlite> DROP INDEX salary_index;

-Although indexes are intended to enhance a database's performance, there are times when they should be avoided.
-The following guidelines indicate when the use of an index should be reconsidered:
+Although indexes are intended to enhance the performance of a database, there are times when they should be avoided.
+The following guidelines indicate when the use of an index should be reconsidered.

 - Tables that have frequent, large batch update or insert operations.

 - Columns that contain a high number of NULL values.

 - Columns that are frequently manipulated.